 Max, the higher inclusive boundary of the histogram bucket

-For a given item, the grid may contain a series of buckets that represent the entire histogram of the distribution.
-If the distribution is a random variable, the bucket value can be interpreted as the probability of the distribution over the segment covered by the bucket.
+For a given item, then, the grid contains a series of lines that represent the entire histogram of the distribution.

 Grids are not as flexible as distributions.
 In order to achieve the required level of performance, it is frequently not possible to maintain buckets having a width of 1.
 For this reason, larger buckets are used instead in order to keep the memory requirements of the grid manageable within Lokad.
 Non-unit buckets complicate calculations that are carried out on grids.
 Also, by design, grids have compact support (in the mathematical sense): their non-zero values are only defined for a finite number of points.

 On the other hand, grids are plain tables and can be processed into other tables through the usual Envision operators.
 As a rule of thumb, Envision adopts an approach where all the economic and probabilistic modeling is carried out on distributions, keeping the transformation into grids as one of the final steps that take place just before generating the final suggested supply chain decisions.

 Envision distributions offer a powerful algebra, which can be used to avoid convoluted calculations of probabilities over lists.
 However, there are situations where having a raw list of probabilities is just fine, and even desirable.
 The distribution extension

 extend.distrib() turns a vector of distributions into a table, as illustrated by the following syntax:

 table G = extend.distrib(D) show table "Distribution details" with Id G.Min G.Max

 D is expected to be a vector of distributions, as typically produced by Lokad’s probabilistic forecasting engine.
 Table

 G is typed as an extension of the originating table - the implicit